SorathF/Cyclistic-bike-share-Analysis/README.md

 Renamed columns: rideable_type to Bike_Types, member_casual to Membership_Type.

 ### Data Validation
-•	Checked for any outliers exist in Trip_Duration column.
+•	Checked for any outliers exist in Trip_Duration column ( none found).
 ## Analysis
 As the data is cleaned, it's time to analyze it.
 The main goal of the analysis is to understand how casual and members use bikes differently.
 I’ve analyzed different metrics to understand the usage patterns of customers.
 All SQL codes for analysis are located [here](https://github.com/SorathF/Cyclistic-bike-share-Analysis/blob/d6f00f91f4f64a8011a90f9aafc4dc23a8f46a80/Data%20Analysis.sql).
 The insights derived from the analysis are as follows:
 1. The total number of rides was 4,534,203.
 Casual rides account for 44.77%, while annual rides account for 55.23%.